AmorceAATP/amorce_py_sdk/README.md

 Envelope: Data is wrapped in a NexusEnvelope, serialized canonically, and signed.

-New in v0.1.2: Includes a priority field validated strictly by regex.

-Transport: The envelope is sent via HTTP/2 to the Orchestrator.
+Transport: The envelope is sent via HTTP/2 to the Orchestrator with automatic retries.

-New in v0.1.2: Implements exponential backoff (Retry-After) for reliability.

 Verification: The receiver verifies the signature against the Trust Directory before processing.

 🛠️ Development
 Running Tests
-To ensure the SDK works in your environment (especially the new Resilience logic):
+To ensure the SDK works in your environment:

 Bash

 # Install test dependencies
 pip install -r requirements.txt

-# Run the real-world integration test (spawns a local server)
+# Run the integration test
 python3 tests/test_resilience_real.py
 📄 License
 This project is licensed under the MIT License.